scottpidzarko/LaravelBasicBoilerplate/readme.md

 **Password**: secret

+or whatever you set them to in your environment file.

 You will be automatically redirected to the backend.
-If you changed these values in the seeder prior, then obviously use the ones you updated to.

 ### Deployment